Duration |

 Unique Selling Points

-- Boop vs Boop delves into a story rooted in cultural appropriation, hidden history, and the #MeToo movement’s call for justice.
+- Boop vs Boop delves into a story rooted in cultural appropriation, hidden history, and the all-too-common story of a child star being abused by her manager.

 - The enduring global fascination with Betty Boop offers a built-in audience eager to learn the real story behind the beloved character’s creation.